-In February 2014, the Company purchased BearPot, Inc., a Colorado corporation, which proposed to grow and sell marijuana in the state of Colorado for \$50,000 in cash.
+In February 2014, the Company purchased Bearpot Inc., a Colorado corporation, which proposed to grow and sell marijuana in the state of Colorado for \$50,000 in cash.
+The Company has discontinued these operations and is no longer operating the Bearpot, Inc. business

-- 6. any default of the terms of any note, loan, lease or other indebtedness or financing arrangement requiring the issuer to make payments: No - 7. any change of control: Andrew Fellner acquired the controlling interest of 100,000,000 shares of common stock in a cash transaction dated May 10, 2010. - 8.
-Increase of 10% or more: On June 1, 2010, the Company issued 55,000,000 shares to effect the acquisition of 99% of the issued and outstanding shares of Punta Perfecta S.A. de C.V, a Mexican corporation which owns certain real estate in Baja, Mexico.
-In June 2010, the Company issued 5,000,000 shares of common stock pursuant to a Rule 504 offering in New York. - 9. any past, pending or anticipated stock split, stock dividend, recapitalization, merger, acquisition, spin-off, or reorganization: On May 17, 2010, the Company authorized a 1-for-1,000 reverse split of the then issued and outstanding common stock.
+- 6. any default of the terms of any note, loan, lease or other indebtedness or financing arrangement requiring the issuer to make payments: No - 7. any change of control: Andrew Fellner acquired the controlling interest of 100,000,000 shares of common stock in a cash transaction dated May 10, 2010.
+During 2014, the Company sold 39,600,000,000 shares of common stock in a Regulation A offering, which resulted in Mr. Fellner no longer having a controlling interest in the Company, although he remains its largest stockholder.

-- 10. any delisting of the issuer's securities by any securities exchange or deletion from the OTC Bulletin Board: No - 11. any current, past, pending or threatened legal proceedings or administrative actions either by or against the issuer that could have a material effect on the issuer's business, financial condition, or operations and any current, past or pending trading suspensions by a securities regulator.
+- 8. Increase of 10% or more: On June 1, 2010, the Company issued 55,000,000 shares to effect the acquisition of 99% of the issued and outstanding shares of Punta Perfecta S.A. de C.V, a Mexican corporation which owns certain real estate in Baja, Mexico.
+In June 2010, the Company issued 5,000,000 shares of common stock pursuant to a Rule 504 offering in New York.
+During 2014, the Company sold 39,600,000,000 shares of common stock in a Regulation A offering. - 9. any past, pending or anticipated stock split, stock dividend, recapitalization, merger, acquisition, spin-off, or reorganization: On May 17, 2010, the Company authorized a 1-for-1,000 reverse split of the then issued and outstanding common stock. - 10. any delisting of the issuer's securities by any securities exchange or deletion from the OTC Bulletin Board: No - 11. any current, past, pending or threatened legal proceedings or administrative actions either by or against the issuer that could have a material effect on the issuer's business, financial condition, or operations and any current, past or pending trading suspensions by a securities regulator.
 State the names of the principal parties, the nature and current status of the matters, and the amounts involved: No